Secondary Education - General Science, Bachelor of Science in Education

 - BIO 181, BIO 181L, BIO 182, BIO 182L, BIO 240 (11 units)

-- Select one of the following which meets the junior-level writing requirement (3-5 units).
+- BIO 365W which meets the junior-level writing requirement (3 units)

 - CHM 151, CHM 151L, CHM 152, CHM 152L (9 units)